lucasliao0403/time-machine/docs/architecture.md

 5. Click nodes/edges for detailed statistics and analysis
 6. Use zoom controls for navigation of complex graphs

-The 2D visualization system provides comprehensive insights into both individual execution patterns and aggregate behavior across multiple runs, making it easy to understand conditional branching, identify bottlenecks, and optimize agent performance.
+The 2D visualization system provides comprehensive analysis of both individual execution patterns and aggregate behavior across multiple runs, making it easy to understand conditional branching, identify bottlenecks, and optimize agent performance.